PE, Physical Activity and Sport

 Strategies showing an impact to date include:

-- Creating the PE Assistant role, which has given more opportunities for children to engage in extra-curricular activities.
+- Creating the PE Apprentice role, which has given more opportunities for children to engage in extra-curricular activities and offers an extra tier of focussed support in .

 - The Family Funs Project which promotes physical activity at home targeting children in Nursery and EYFS